eduardodiasm/python-bot-for-whatsapp-congratulations/README.md

 Here is the solution to help you in this boring situations.

 P.S:
-You just must put here the name of the contacts that you should thank if they send messages (line 10):
+You just must put here the name of the contacts that you should thank if they send messages (line 11):
 ```
-people_names = ['person Name']
+people_names = ['person one name example', 'person two name example']
 ```

 ### :computer: Techonologies used: